 All of the castings were then machined to the original valve dimensions.
 All non-metallic components were replaced and other components, including the high pressure spring assembly, were reconditioned and returned to the required high quality standard.
 This included full epoxy coating of all internal and external metallic surfaces.

 The valves were then reassembled and successfully hydrostatically tested to the original working pressures by experienced GVL engineers.
 The most important aspect of this test is to ensure that the springs are set to a specific 'blow-out' pressure to ensure the hydropower system safety.

 Both valves have been reinstalled into the main pipeline and are working just as they did over 100 years ago.

 This case study, without refute, demonstrates the extensive durability and life service of the original Glenfield valves manufactured and supplied over 100 years ago.
 It is testament to the Glenfield & Kennedy designers and employees at that time.
 The craftsmanship and quality of the products produced have ensured many years of successful operation and, with the level of quality and workmanship that Glenfield and the AVK Group continue to offer today, there is no reason why these valves should not provide a further 100 years of operation.

-Glenfield have an unrivaled collection of historical archive information that exceeds 100 years of valve supply.
+Glenfield have an unrivalled collection of historical archive information that exceeds 100 years of valve supply.
 As proven, this information is crucial when carrying out refurbishment work of this nature and ensures the 'new' valves continue to meet the requirements that they were originally intended for.
 A further ten of the same pressure relief valves are installed on this site and likely to require the same level of refurbishment within the next few years.